In my previous blog post, I wrote about How To Tell If Your Relationship Is Causing You Anxiety. Now let’s address your anxiety symptoms.

 Your anxiety symptoms can be brought on sporadically by various work or relationship issues or other life experiences.
 Or it may be chronic and ever-present.

 Fear is a major component of anxiety.
 And it’s important to realise that anxiety is there for a reason.
 Anxiety symptoms are the body’s way of letting you know that you need to prepare to do something to keep yourself safe.

 When experienced in response to actual danger, that fear resolves reasonably quickly.
-That might happen when your partner is verbally abusive and you leave the room or hang up the phone.
+That might happen when your partner is verbally abusive, and you leave the room or hang up the phone.
 However, if you’re then worried that the fearful experience will happen again, your fear and worry become that threat.
-This taps into the future, fuelling anxiety and promoting your sympathetic nervous system into action.

 Flight or Fight